Population Health Protection & Prevention manages public health issues within the ACT.

 - The Chief Health Officer's Report which profiles the health and well-being of the ACT population, as required under Section 10 of the Public Health Act 1997.

-- The Population Health bulletin which is published quarterly and each issue will have a theme and will highlight a particular body of work, a key function or an emerging topic of interest relating to population health in the ACT.
+- The Population Health Bulletin which is published quarterly and each issue has a theme and will highlight a particular body of work, a key function or an emerging topic of interest relating to population health in the ACT.

 - Fact Sheets on a wide range of public health issues.